 Supply chains must be both informed and agile to accurately forecast demand, but traditional supply chain management often lacks the end- to-end transparency needed to mitigate and correct for the bullwhip effect.

-Using data recognizing the excessive costs of forward buying and identifying real-time datasets to better implement buying decisions can help you avoid the bullwhip effect.
+The simplest way to avoid the bullwhip effect is to use data recognizing the excessive costs of forward buying, and identify real- time datasets to better implement buying decisions.
 Unfortunately, traditional supply chain management often lacks the end-to-end transparency to mitigate and correct for the bullwhip effect.
 Supply chains must be both informed and agile to forecast demand frequency and quantity with accuracy.
 Transparent data flow is a must for this to happen.

 Additionally, controlling lead times can minimize the bullwhip effect through better planning and decreased holding costs.
 When implemented properly, customer demand remains satisfied.
 This goes hand-in-hand with providing better communication by using a better data policy.
 Better data also improves forecasting and inventory audit procedures.